In-person guidance

 Written proctored exams are closed book exams, meaning that they are completed in an examination venue with invigilators ensuring that examination rules are upheld.
 During such exams the usual rules on academic misconduct apply:

-- You cannot take any prohibited items into the examination, such as communications equipment, notes in any format, books, or electronically stored data.
+- You cannot take any prohibited items into the examination, including communications equipment, notes in any format, books, or electronically stored data.

 - Your exam answers must be entirely your own work and you must complete attendance cards and cover sheets according to the invigilators’ instructions.